goodnekk/Computational-Cosmogeny/README.md

     - classes, inheritence
     - [patterns](http://web.utah.edu/stat/tom/tpwc.html)

+### transformations

+The user builds, or grows information structures by applying transformations to them.
+These transformations are an important part of the interface, because they replace our usual ways of interacting with the computer (i.e. the clipboard).

 We are strong beleivers in [Gall's law](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall's_law).
 This means the system should allow for what Alexander has [called](http://makingpermaculturestronger.net/christopher-alexanders-neglected-challenge-to-permaculture/) `Unfolding Wholeness` or `structure preserving transformations`.
 This is directly contrary to what we would normally do in programming; laying out a structure top-down as architecture.
 We beleive the system should support both ways of structuring activity, allowing the user to `think in both ways`.

 ### values